Några tankar om miljö

 which is a hard plastic consisting coloring.
 Since it’s a hard plastic it means that you should sort your case as combustible waste, so the plastic and the wood can be burned up.

-The materials contains energy and when the municipality burn your case together with the household waste it will be transformed to heat and electricity, which is essential for everyday use.
-There is a big problem with plastic reaching the oceans all over the globe.
-Make sure you put the case in a bin and not on the streets or in nature!
+There is a big problem with microplastic reaching the oceans all over the globe.
+Make sure you put the case in a bin and not in the street or in nature!
 We are aiming for a positive net effect, and are currently working to find a fitting environmental compensation for our plastic sales.
-We are calculating the emissions from the case and will compensate by helping to remove single use plastic from nature.
-Together we can make sure that less plastic linger in wrong places!
+We are calculating the emissions from the cases and will compensate by helping to remove single use plastic from nature.
+Together we can make sure that less plastic linger in wrong places.

 We are so proud to be able to offer this compostable case among our products.
 We at North Ones buy our Pela cases from Canada where Pela produces them.
 By doing this we can transport the cases from Canada in big batches - lowering the emissions per unit, compared to shipping just one unit directly from Pela in Canada to the customer in northern Europe and Scandinavia.
 We are working closely with Pela to achieve the best possible solution.

 The base material meets the standards for biodegradability in an industrial composting facility, ASTM D6400-04 from the U.S. and the EN 13432 in EU.

 However, since part of the material is comprised of non renewable resources you should not let it decompose on your back yard, which can lead to disseminating a small amount of micro plastic.
 The industrial decomposers can handle this in a good way, and choosing the Pela Case helps with the transition from fossil-dependent production to renewable products.

 the most sustainable way to handle your pela case